ziad-saab/metamask-snaps-transaction-insights-workshop/README.md

 ## What about accounts and key management? ‼️⚠️📈

 In this workshop I chose to focus on the Transaction Insights feature of MetaMask Snaps.
-If you'd like to see a similar workshop on accounts and key management, make sure to reach out to me to let me know.
-Meanwhile, check out our [documentation on MetaMask Snaps Accounts & Key Management](https://docs.metamask.io/guide/snaps-concepts.html#accounts-and-key-management).
+If you'd like to see a similar workshop on accounts and key management, look to the [Dogecoin Snap Tutorial](https://github.com/ziad-saab/dogecoin-snap/)!

 ### Some existing accounts and key management snaps: